Self pillar

 The question: Is the ledger balanced?

 The move: Have a 15-minute check-in with your partner or inner circle.
-Are we aligned on the mission?
+Are we aligned on the week ahead?
 Are there unexpressed frictions?
 Close the loops before they become Legacy Debt.

 The decisive advantage: the Sunday head start